Banner

 The core implication of Niche Theory is that market spaces have a "carrying capacity"—a fixed size that can only support a certain number of competitors.
 Entrepreneurs entering a crowded niche must fight for space, often displacing weaker incumbents.

 However, the most successful strategies often involve creating entirely new niches.
-This aligns with modern frameworks like Blue Ocean Strategy and Disruptive Innovation Theory.
+This aligns with modern frameworks like blue ocean strategy and Disruptive Innovation Theory.
 These theories encourage entrepreneurs not just to compete within existing boundaries, but to carve out unique market spaces where competition is irrelevant.

 Sources